One-shot acceleration of transient PDE solvers via online-learned preconditioners: Evaluation

 \subsection{Reproducible learning via deterministic cost estimates}

 As noted in Section~\ref{sec:considerations}, using the wallclock cost of each solve as the bandit feedback leads to runs that are unreproducible even when fixing the random seed, which makes debugging difficult.
-However, we can sometimes get a strong-enough signal from the number of PCG iterations taken by doing a rough analysis of the floating pointing operations~(FLOPs) used by the selected preconditioner at each step.
-To test the efficacy of this, we run PCGBandit over a restricted search space of eight configurations---ICTC with one of eight different thresholds or DIC---and use the following estimate for the cost at time $t$ given the number of iterations $k_t$ that were required to solve $\*A_t\*x=\*b_t$:
+However, we can sometimes get a strong-enough signal from the number of PCG iterations taken by doing a rough analysis of the floating point operations~(FLOPs) used by the selected preconditioner at each step.
+To test the efficacy of this, we run PCGBandit over a restricted search space of eight configurations---ICT with one of eight different thresholds or IC(0)\footnote{Our attempt at a FLOP-based multigrid performance estimator did not correlate well-enough with wallclock time; whether a good one is possible is left to future work.\looseness-1}---and use the following estimate for the cost at time $t$ given the number of iterations $k_t$ that were required to solve $\*A_t\*x=\*b_t$:\looseness-1

 Here $\nnz(\*A_t)$ is the number of nonzeros in the linear system and $\nnz(\*L_t)$ in the (threshold-dependent) lower triangular preconditioner, and we add ten to the number of iterations to account for preconditioner construction costs.
 As shown in Figure~\ref{fig:perfprof-ICTC}, this deterministic approach to cost estimation is competitive with using the wallclock time: it does at most 1.2$\times$ worse on every task, which is significantly better than any baseline.